 Central Rivers AEA physical therapists provide both consultative and direct services depending on the individual needs of the student.
 These services include:

 - Adaptation of the educational environment to ensure accessibility

 - Prevention or minimization of the impact of initial or future impairment, delay in development or loss of functional ability

 - If your child is not currently receiving Early ACCESS services, please call one of our main offices to request a referral to Early ACCESS.
 A service coordinator will contact you to discuss your concerns and assist you in the process.

 - If your child is currently receiving services through an IFSP, please speak to your Service Coordinator to request a physical therapy consultation.

 - Teachers: Please fill out the Request for PT Collaboration form.

 - Parents: Please contact your child’s teacher to discuss your concerns.
 They can assist you in determining if this is something that is affecting your child in their educational setting.
-The teacher will then fill out the Request for Physical Therapy Collaboration if appropriate.
-For children age 3-5 who are not currently in a school based setting, please contact one of our main offices.
+The teacher will then fill out the request for PT Collaboration form appropriately.
+For children age 3-5 who are not currently in a school-based setting, please contact one of our main offices